cyberark/cyberark-conjur-cli/sdk_refactor_design_proposal.md

    `list_values = client.list()`

-4. Once a request is made, the *Client* makes a call to *API* which handles the building of the request, merging paramters together, understanding which endpoint to use, etc.
+4. Once a request is made, the *Client* makes a call to *API* which handles the building of the request, merging parameters together, understanding which endpoint to use, etc.

 5. The *API* calls the *HTTPWrapper* which escapes the parameters and invokes the endpoint to the *Conjur Server*.